ErnestoOrtegaHernandez/RobotApp/README.md

 # Run locally
-To run locall you will need to clone this repo, in the RobotApp/ directory, npm install and also create an api.js file with a link to local host as such: const url = {url:'http://localhost'} export default url; </br> you will also need to install expo-cli globally, to run the backend, switch the RobotApp/server/ directory, then npm install. run usingng 'node app.js'.
+To run locall you will need to clone this repo, in the RobotApp/ directory, npm install and also create an api.js file with a link to local host as such: const url = {url:'http://localhost'} export default url; </br> you will also need to install expo-cli globally, to run the backend, switch the RobotApp/server/ directory, then npm install. run using 'node app.js'.
 The RobotApp is now ready to be run in the RobotApp/ directory using expo start --web.